ToF-/RentForth/Story.md

     : PLAN! ( n time -- )
         PLAN# DUP @ ROT MAX SWAP ! w

-When we evaluate the cash at a time, we take the value in the plan at that time, and update the current rent value if it's greater.
+When we evaluate the cash at a time, we update the current value wtih the value in the plan at that time if it's greater.

     : CASH ( time -- )
-        PLAN@ RENT-VALUE @ MAX RENT-VALUE ! ;
+        PLAN@ RENT-VALUE ! ;

 Finally, when we plan a rent at a given time, we take the current rent value, add the price of the order, and update the plan at that time if it's greater.